 Today we’re discussing three things you can do to save time when dealing with potential investors.
 While there are no blazingly quick career routes to take, knowing what path not to journey will save you months of anguish.
-Thus, here are a three ways to save time on your quest for securing investment money for your undoubtedly fantastic project.
+Thus, here are three ways to save time on your quest for securing investment money for your undoubtedly fantastic project.

 “No” Usually Means No – Until Other Major Investors Validate You